mcollina/upring/README.md

   [swim-hashring](http://github.com/mcollina/swim-hashring) `'steal'`
 event.
-* `request`: when a request comes in to be handled by the current node.
+* `request`: when a request comes in to be handled by the current node, if the router is not configured.
 It has the request object as first argument, a function to call when finished as second argument:

 ```js